HerrMotz/bachelor-thesis/publication/main.typ

   appendix: [
     #set heading(outlined: false)
     #todo[This chapter should contain all code listings, figures, tables and so on.]

     == Use of Generative AI
     This bachelor thesis was written in assistance of the OpenAI large language models GPT-4o and GPT-o1 preview.
-The large language models were used at the very start to get an overview over the domain, to ease literature research and to point out stylistic, orthographical and grammatical mistakes to the writer.
-The models were _not_ used to generate passages of this work.
+The large language models were used to ease literature research and to point out stylistic, orthographical and grammatical mistakes to the writer.
   ],

   abbreviations: (